 “I must say a word about fear.
 It is life’s only true opponent.
 Only fear can defeat life.
 It is a clever, treacherous adversary, how well I know.
 It has no decency, respects no law or convention, shows no mercy.
 It goes for your weakest spot, which it finds with unnerving ease.
 It begins in your mind, always … so you must fight hard to express it.
-You must fight hard to shine the light of words upon it.
+It would be best if you fought hard to shine the light of words upon it.
 Because if you don’t, if your fear becomes a wordless darkness that you avoid, perhaps even manage to forget, you open yourself to further attacks of fear because you never truly fought the opponent who defeated you.”Yann Martel, Life of Pi

 5 Minutes Read

 Almost all Uganda travel companies have cut their entire marketing spend during the international Covid-19 lockdown, which I think will have long term effects after this all ends.

 Before I let you slide into my thoughts, the medical teams, emergency operatives, volunteers, and government folk out there fighting on for our universal safety are doing an awesome job so far.
 Let’s all spend a few seconds on the next two empty lines and send them some love.